MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ![clusters](Image/commities.jpg)

 It is worth stressing that most such committees represent the interests of different financial-industrial groups, industries or line ministries.
-In this case, we can speak of political lobbyism, a widespread phenomenon in the USA for example.
+In this case, we can speak of political lobbyism, a widespread phenomenon in the US for example.

 2) The second attribute is party affiliation.
 This is clearly seen in Figure 8.